jakeqaverch/Engagement-Survey/README.md

 | 5      | 173   | 0.173      |
 | % Positive || 79.2          |

+- The sentiment on this question is positive with 79.2% of respondents answering positively.
+- The outliers who answered 2 should be examined further as they may need to change managers.

 ## My manager gives me the opportunity to try new things that align with my career goals.